material-motion/material-motion/specifications/motion_family/direct_manipulation.md

     class Rotatable: Gesturable {
       var rotationGestureRecognizer?

-      var shouldAdjustAnchorPoint = true
     }

 ## Private plans

-Plans that are private to this motion family.
+Plans that are only accessible within this motion family.

 ### ChangeAnchorPoint

-Contract: the anchor point of the view is changed to the `newAnchorPoint`.
+Contract: the anchor point of the view is immediately changed to the `newAnchorPoint`.
 The target's position is also updated to avoid noticeable movement of the target.

     class ChangeAnchorPoint {
-      var newAnchorPoint: Point
+      var newAnchorPoint
     }

 ## Performers

 ### DirectManipulationPerformer

-Supported plans: `DirectlyManipulable`, `Draggable`, `Pinchable`, `Rotatable`.
+Supported plans: `DirectlyManipulable`, `Draggable`, `Pinchable`, `Rotatable`, `AnchorPointAdjustable`.

 `Draggable`, `Pinchable`, `Rotatable` emit: